Using Vega Console

-How do I connect my Vega Wallet to Console?
+How can I connect to my Vega Wallet on Vega Console?

-If you are using a Vega hosted wallet (testnet only) you can simply select that option and enter your credentials into the username and password box.
+If you are using the Vega hosted wallet (testnet only) you can enter the Testnet wallet URL (

 If you’re looking for reference API documentation, you can find it in the Using Vega’s APIs section along with links to sample code and how-to guides.